2021 Russian census: Pilot census 2018

 In addition to the census through the State Services portal, for the first time in Russian history, the national postal operator Russian Post was involved in the census.
 According to the results of the 2018 pilot census, nearly 460,000 households were enumerated in electronic form with more than 1.2 million inhabitants.

 Updating the information

 In August 2019, in preparation for the 2020 census, work began to update the address lists in cities and rural areas.
 Based on the work of the registrars, the exact number of houses in each city and their location were determined.
 Later, Rosstat specialists conducted zoning to form enumeration and census areas.
-So, thanks to the registrars, a previously not documented village of Yozhikovo was "discovered" in Ruzsky District and two new ones in Udmurtia: Rodniki and Kurtekovo; in Kaluga Oblast more than 35,000 new addresses were recorded.
+So, thanks to the registrars, a previously not documented village of Yozhikovo was "discovered" in Ruzsky District and two new ones in Udmurtia:

 Questions

 The census forms of standard "L", "P" and "V" were approved by the Government.
 The same questions are printed in paper questionnaires and are used in electronic tablets.